-The department has issued a ruling on filing a joint return with your part-year resident or nonresident spouse.
-This ruling is ITR 95-2.
-To see this ruling, visit our web site at www.azdor.gov and click on legal research and then click on rulings.
+NOTE: The department has issued a ruling on filing a joint return with your part-year resident or nonresident spouse.
+This ruling is ITR 14-1.

-Line 5 Box - Head of Household
+Box 5 - Head of Household

 If you are filing as a head of household, check box 5.